-Before you purchase Fireworks, you must complete a “Purchase and Discharge Application form” available online or at Westlock County Office BEFORE you contact the Fire Guardians and they will co-ordinate the best time to inspect site allowing time for you to complete the checklist and advise neighbors of the time and date.
+In addition to the Online Fire Permit application, before you purchase Fireworks, you must complete a “Purchase and Discharge Application form” available online or at Westlock County Office BEFORE you contact the Fire Guardians and they will co-ordinate the best time to inspect site allowing time for you to complete the checklist and advise neighbors of the time and date.

 NOTE: Low Hazard Family Fireworks are prohibited without permits and will not be issued in populated areas, due to disturbance and safety.
 (Community Events are Exempt with Special Previsions).
-Click below for the application form
+Click below for the application form.

 Westlock/Clyde/Busby Area Ken Moon 780-915-9850